Chapter 9-3: The Technical Report

 Technical Report Outline

-This outline of a technical report should help you with the content of your report.
+This technical report outline should help you with the content of your report.

 Title: Choose a title that gives the reader the main idea of the report